eshork/terraform-provider-bigip/README.md

 # terraform-provider-bigip
-We wanted to start using terraform, but sadly there was no F5 BIGIP provider, so we wrote one.
+We wanted to start using [Terraform](https://terraform.io/), but sadly there was no [F5 BIGIP](https://devcentral.f5.com) provider available, so we started to write one that uses the [F5 iControlREST API](https://devcentral.f5.com/wiki/iControlREST.HomePage.ashx).

 ## Caveats
- * This was originally developed for some very specific needs, and F5 does a LOT of things that we didn't implemnt, so don't be terribly upset if it doesn't do what you want out-of-the-box
+ * This was originally developed for some very specific proof-of-concept needs, under extreme time duress.
+F5 does a LOT of things that we didn't implement, so don't be terribly upset if it doesn't do what you want out-of-the-box
  * The author of this module is self-absorbed and often on "too much scotch" (is that a real thing?), so expect plenty of "fun" comments along the way.
 We tried to cull out all the f-bombs, but please bare with us!
- * We only have 1 level of partition depth - so if that matters at all (and we honestly never checked), this could totally break in weird/awesome ways
+ * Our environment only has 1 level of partition depth - so if that matters at all (and we honestly never checked), this could totally break in weird/awesome ways
  * Again, there are plenty of missing features, but we feel this is a decent start for an F5 provider.
-If you fix bugs or add new features, pull requests are always appreciated
+If you fix bugs or add new features, pull requests are always appreciated.
+We plan on making improvements as we need them, so check back often for updates.

 # Installation
 You can either build from source or install the binaries.
 Building from source is left as an exercise for the reader, but pre-built binaries for a platform or two should be available for download as well.